The full name of this organization is the Missouri State University Staff Senate, hereinafter referred to as "Staff

 - The regular monthly Staff Senate meeting shall be open to all staff, faculty, administration, and students.
 Any University staff member who is not an elected or appointed Senate member shall be allowed to participate in discussion but shall not be allowed to make or second motions nor vote on Senate business.

-- Any University staff member who is not an elected or appointed Senate member may submit a written request to be placed on the agenda to bring a matter before Staff Senate.
-All requests should be received by the Staff Senate Chair at least one week prior to the meeting.
+- All agenda items should be submitted to the Staff Senate Chair to be placed on the agenda for the Senate meeting in which they are intended.
+Any University staff member who is not an elected or appointed Senate member may submit a written request to be placed on the agenda to bring a matter before Staff Senate.
+All submissions and requests should be received by the Staff Senate Chair at least one week prior to the meeting.

 Section 2.
 Special Meetings